stevelatif/aya_discovery/xdp_pass/README.md

 Welcome to the first step in this XDP tutorial.

-The first Ebpf  XDP program will be an exercise in generating and building, loading and examining the running programs.
-This assumes that you have already set up the pre requesists !!!INSERT\_HERE!!!
+The first eBPF  XDP program will be an exercise in building, loading.
+This assumes that you have already set up the pre requesists and installed the required tools and libraries
 Going through these steps will ensure that you can build an XDP program using the Clang compiler, load it into the running linux kernel.
-The Ebpf program will load into the running kernel where it will be verified.
+The eBPF program will load into the running kernel where it will be verified.

-The Ebpf program will run in a virtual machine that is built into the Linux kerenel.
-This virtual machine has nine general purpose registers and one read only register R10 that functions as a frame pointer.
-Clearly running anything that can be loaded dyamically in the kernel with elevated privileges can be potentially serious security issue.
-The Ebpf virtual machine contains a verifier see <https://docs.kernel.org/bpf/verifier.html>
+The eBPF program will run in a virtual machine that is built into the Linux kerenel.
+This virtual machine has nine general purpose registers R1-R9 and one read only register R10 that functions as a frame pointer.
+Clearly running anything that can be loaded dyamically in the kernel with elevated privileges can be potential security issue.
+The eBPF virtual machine contains a verifier see <https://docs.kernel.org/bpf/verifier.html>
 The verifier will check and reject if the program that contains: